needle-mirror/com.unity.addressables/Documentation~/AddressablesCCD.md

 1. Set the profile you have set up for CCD as the active profile.
 2. Build your Addressables content.
-   * If you are making a full content build, see [Building your Addressable content](builds-full-build.md).
+   * If you are making a full content build, refer to [Building your Addressable content](builds-full-build.md).
-   * If your are updating an existing build with modified remote content, see [Building for content updates](content-update-build-create.md).
+   * If your are updating an existing build with modified remote content, refer to [Building for content updates](content-update-build-create.md).
 3. Upload the files created at the remote build path using the [CCD dashboard](https://docs.unity.com/ccd/Content/UnityCCDDashboard.htm) or [command-line interface](https://docs.unity.com/ccd/Content/UnityCCDCLI.htm).
 4. Create a release and update the badge using the CCD dashboard or command-line interface.